Physician Assistant Program

 How are we doing?

-OU-Tulsa PA program faculty fulfill service and leadership roles at the national level and state level, including an ARC-PA Commissioner, committee membership in the Physician Assistant Education Association, and board positions in the Oklahoma Academy of Physician Assistants.
+OU-TU School of Community Medicine PA program faculty fulfill service and leadership roles at the national level and state level, including an ARC-PA Commissioner, committee membership in the Oklahoma Medical Board and NCCPA, and board positions in the Oklahoma Academy of Physician Assistants.
 Several graduates from the inaugural class have served as faculty for the program and many more graduates donate their time to be guest instructors.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of Oklahoma School of Community Medicine Physician Assistant Program sponsored by the University of Oklahoma.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2024.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 The University of Oklahoma is accredited by The Higher Learning Commission/A Commission of the North Central Association of Colleges and Schools (HLC/NCA), 30 North LaSalle St., Suite 2400, Chicago, IL 60602; 312/263-0456.